-The purpose of updating the "Principles on Privacy and Personal Data Protection" adopted by the Inter American Juridical Committee (CJI) in 2015 is to contribute to the development of a current framework for safeguarding the rights of the individual to personal data protection and informational self-determination in the countries of the Americas.
-The Principles are based on internationally recognized norms and standards, as these have evolved up until 2020.
-They are intended to support Member States' efforts to protect individuals from wrongful or unnecessary collection, use, retention and disclosure of personal data.
+The purpose of updating the "Principles on Privacy and Personal Data Protection (with annotations)" adopted by the Inter American Juridical Committee (CJI) in 2015 is to contribute to the development of a current framework for safeguarding the rights of the individual to Personal Data protection and informational self-determination in the countries of the Americas.
+This update to the Principles is based on internationally recognized norms and standards, as these have evolved up until 2020.
+They are intended to support Member States' efforts to protect individuals from wrongful or unnecessary collection, use, retention and disclosure of Personal Data.